-- Characteristics Seemingly quiet, not very interesting middle-aged woman who, later, reveals herself to be a passionate person with the ability to love deeply - 2.
-Grace Ansley is a developing character.
+- Characteristics She is smaller and paler than Alida Slade.
+She is the mother of Barbara Ansley. - Grace Ansley is a developing character who, initially, appears to be a quiet, not very interesting middle-aged woman but, later, reveals herself to be a passionate person with the ability to love deeply.